adlnet/xAPI-Spec/xAPI-Data.md

 The properties of the Score Object are based on the corresponding properties of cmi.score as defined in SCORM 2004 4th Edition.
-The "scaled" and "raw" properties do not necessarily relate directly as scaling and normalization can be applied differently by Learning Record Producers within different Communities of Practice.
+The "scaled" and "raw" properties do not necessarily relate directly as scaling and normalization can be applied differently by Learning Record Providers within different Communities of Practice.
 Scaling and normalization are outside the scope of this specification.

 ###### Requirements

 * The Score Object SHOULD include 'scaled' if a logical percent based score is known.
 * The Score Object SHOULD NOT be used for scores relating to progress or completion.
 Consider using an extension (preferrably from an established Community of Practice) instead.

 <a name="context"/>